-Roger L. Kemp has been a municipal Chief Executive Officer of cities in Connecticut, New Jersey, and California during his public service career.
+Roger L. Kemp has been a municipal Chief Executive Officer of major cities in the United States during his public service career.
 Prior to this, he worked his way through school while serving as the Assistant to the President of a real estate brokerage and appraisal company in San Diego, California.
 In fact, Roger was the recipient of a scholarship from the California Real Estate Association (CREA) to complete his undergraduate education.
 He subsequently received a Bachelor of Science (BS) degree in Business Administration, with a Specialization in Real Estate, from San Diego State University (SDSU).
 His original degree was an AA degree from Long Beach City College (LBCC), that he earned in the evening while serving on active duty in the U. S. Coast Guard (USCG).

 After receiving his Master of Public Administration (MPA) degree from SDSU two years later, he began his public service career in the Office of Budget and Management Services (OBMS) and, later, in the Office of the City Manager, in the City of Oakland, CA. Roger attended Golden Gate University’s (GGU) doctoral program in Public Administration in the evening while serving in Oakland.
 He received his degree five-years later.
 Roger became a city manager the same month that he received his doctoral degree.

-During his city management career, he has taught graduate seminars at leading universities on both the West and East Coasts.
-These schools included the University of California, California State University, Golden Gate University, Rutgers University, Farleigh Dickinson University, the University of Connecticut, the University of New Haven, and other leading educational institutions.
+During his city management career, he has taught graduate seminars at leading universities on both the West and East Coasts in the evenings.
+These schools included the University of California, California State University, Golden Gate University, Rutgers University, Fairleigh Dickinson University, the University of Connecticut, and the University of New Haven.

 When Roger was a city manager in Southern California he taught for GGU and completed the requirements for, and received, a Master of Business Administration (MBA) degree in management.
-Most recently, he received the Outstanding Alumni of the Year Award for 2007 for "Distinguished Service in the Field of Public Administration" from the School of Public Affairs at SDSU.
-This honor is recommended by the faculty, and is based upon the graduate’s contributions to the field of public administration during his or her career in public service.
+He received the Outstanding Alumni of the Year Award for 2007 for "Distinguished Service in the Field of Public Administration" from the School of Public Affairs at SDSU.
+This honor is recommended by the faculty, and is based upon the graduate’s contributions to the field of public administration during his or her public service career.

-During his career, he also graduated from the Program for Senior Executives in State and Local Government, John F. Kennedy School of Government, Harvard University; the Advanced Government Finance Institute, School of Business, University of Wisconsin, and the Government Finance Officers Association (GFOA); and the Academy for International Development, International City/County Management Association (ICMA).
+During his career, he also graduated from the Program for Senior Executives in State and Local Government, at the John F. Kennedy School of Government, at Harvard University; the Advanced Government Finance Institute, at the School of Business, at the University of Wisconsin, and the Government Finance Officers Association (GFOA); and the Academy for International Development, International City/County Management Association (ICMA).

-Roger is presently the Founder and President of Kemp Consulting, LLC, a featured speaker at many conferences focusing on various aspects of America’s cities, a Distinguished Adjunct Professor and Visiting Scholar for both classroom and online graduate courses.
-He just completed research on his latest book, titled Town and Gown Relations: A Handbook of Best Practices, which was published in the Fall of 2013.
-His previous book was titled The Municipal Budget Crunch: A Handbook for Professionals, was published in the Fall of 2012.
+Roger is presently the Founder and President of Kemp Consulting, LLC, a featured speaker at many conferences focusing on various aspects of America’s cities, a Distinguished Adjunct Professor, Practitioner in Residence, and a Visiting Scholar, for both classroom and online graduate courses.
+He just completed research on his latest book, titled Town and Gown Relations: A Handbook of Best Practices, which was recently published.
+His previous book was titled The Municipal Budget Crunch: A Handbook for Professionals, was published as few years ago.